Pylons/pyramid/docs/narr/templates.rst

 of :term:`Jinja2` templates as renderers.
 See :ref:`available_template_system_bindings`.

-.. sidebar:: Why Use A Renderer
+.. sidebar:: Why Use A Renderer via View Configuration

-   Using a renderer is usually a better way to render templates than using any templating API directly from within a :term:`view callable` because it makes the view callable more unit-testable.
-   Views which use templating APIs directly must return a :term:`Response` object.
+   Using a renderer in view configuration is usually a better way to render templates than using any rendering API directly from within a :term:`view callable` because it makes the view callable more unit-testable.
+Views which use templating or rendering APIs directly must return a :term:`Response` object.
 Making testing assertions about response objects is typically an indirect process, because it means that your test code often needs to somehow parse information out of the response body (often HTML).
-View callables which use renderers typically return a dictionary, and making assertions about the information is almost always more direct than needing to parse HTML.
+View callables which are configured with renderers externally via view configuration typically return a dictionary, and making assertions about the information is almost always more direct than needing to parse HTML.
 Specifying a renderer from within :term:`ZCML` (as opposed to imperatively or via a ``bfg_view`` decorator, or using a